Do law students find their workload manageable?

 What should law schools change next?

-Prioritise assessment clarity, predictable delivery and programme‑level sequencing.
-Use digital tools to distil complex material, foreground staff expertise within sessions, and maintain a single source of truth for timetable and assessment updates.
-Closing feedback loops with students ensures changes address real pain points and sustain the broadly positive aspects of law education while reducing workload friction.
+Prioritise assessment clarity, predictable delivery, and programme‑level sequencing.
+Use digital tools to distil complex material, foreground staff expertise in sessions, and maintain a single source of truth for timetable and assessment updates.
+Close feedback loops with students so changes address real pain points.
+This helps sustain the broadly positive aspects of law education while reducing workload friction.

 How Student Voice Analytics helps you

-• Evidence impact by comparing cycles and sharing targeted insights with programme teams, senior leaders and external stakeholders.
+• Evidence impact by comparing cycles and sharing targeted insights with programme teams, senior leaders, and external stakeholders.

 Request a walkthrough

-Book a Student Voice Analytics demo
+Book a free Student Voice Analytics demo

-See all-comment coverage, sector benchmarks, and governance packs designed for OfS quality and NSS requirements.
+See all-comment coverage, sector benchmarks, and reporting designed for OfS quality and NSS requirements.

 • All-comment coverage with HE-tuned taxonomy and sentiment.

-• Versioned outputs with TEF-ready governance packs.
+• Versioned outputs with TEF-ready reporting.

 • Benchmarks and BI-ready exports for boards and Senate.